DawoudTormos/Dawoud_Tormos_sowlutions_phase3/README.md

+# Notes For anyone that will read the readme.md:
+This notes section is added on saturday.
+I think it is really needed and it doesn't add any value to the documentation or code:
+I just remembered I need to add it.

+ - This documentation is not fully finished :(.
+I forgot about it and didn't edit it well after finishing.
+ - Not all endpoints and routes are included here.
+Check files in routes folder. they present all the routes.
+ - A websocket route exists and allows a connection but does nothing.
+It needs the logic of: checking for if a permission exists with a new creation timestamp before then sending location updates....
+ - Run server with : CLI: node server.js

+The rest below was added on friday during trail time.

 # Node.js API with Express and PostgreSQL

 This project is a Node.js API built with Express and PostgreSQL.
 It provides endpoints for managing users, including creating and reading user data.
 The project also includes JWT authentication and uses Jest for testing.